Can You Get Car Insurance with a Suspended License?

 The Zebra's licensed insurance agents can connect you with non-standard and standard companies.
 Call us at 1-833-768-7789 to see if we can find you insurance with a suspended license.

-Nationally, a citation for driving with a suspended license is the fifth most expensive violation a driver can receive — behind hit-and-run, racing, DUI, and refusal to submit to a chemical test.
-On average, you can expect your rate to jump by over 67% with a suspended license citation.
+Nationally, a citation for driving with a suspended license is the fifth most expensive violation a driver can receive — behind hit-and-run, racing, DUI and refusal to submit to a chemical test.
+On average, you can expect your car insurance rate to jump by over 67% with a suspended license citation.
 Getting a ticket for a suspended license will certainly cost you over the long run, as you're typically rated on it for three years.
 Let's explore what the cheapest insurance companies are with this violation on your driving record, using the standard driver profile we use in our methodology.

-If you can't qualify for USAA, State Farm was the second-cheapest insurance option for drivers with a suspended license citation.
-Every insurance company is different in how much exactly a certain violation will increase your premium.
-As you can see, there is quite a bit of variance between them for the same violation.
+According to your data, GEICO will offer you the best rate if you have a suspended license.
+USAA and State Farm also offer lower rates for drivers in this category.
+Every insurance company is different in how much exactly a certain violation will increase your premium; there is quite a bit of variance between them for the same violation.
 This is why it's important to shop around with as many insurers as you can for the most affordable rate.
-Use our data as a starting point in your search for car insurance after a suspended license violation.
+Use our data as a starting point in your search for cheap car insurance after a suspended license violation.

 If you were already insured when your license is suspended, your insurance situation can get complicated.
 Although the short-term cost savings could be tempting, do not cancel your insurance coverage.
 Depending on the reason for your license suspension, maintaining insurance coverage will probably be a requirement of lifting your license suspension and returning to the road.

 Some drivers with a suspended license might be required to carry an SR-22 form.
-An SR-22 can be required by your state for such infractions as a DWI, a hit and run, or other serious traffic violations.
-You are required to carry an SR-22 form for a term that usually ranges from 3-5 years.
+An SR-22 can be required by your state for such infractions as a DWI, a hit and run or other serious traffic violations.
+You are required to carry an SR-22 form for a term that usually ranges from three to five years.
 It is a form that is sent to your state by your insurance company that essentially works to provide proof of insurance coverage.
 Even if you have a suspended driver's license, you must still fulfill these requirements by carrying an auto policy from an insurance provider.
 Check with your department of motor vehicles (DMV) to find out more about the reinstatement of your license.

 This depends.
 If you have a loan or lease on your vehicle, you most likely cannot.
 Because another entity — such as a dealership or bank — technically owns the vehicle, they will usually require high levels of coverage.
 If you lower your coverage, your bank or dealership might add "forced coverage."
 If your dealership opts to force coverage, the insurance you removed will be re-purchased, and you'll foot the bill.
 Forced coverage is usually more expensive than maintaining your coverage.